slatedocs/slate/source/includes/_enums.md

 `authError`  | Authentication failed, AppID or AppSecret is incorrect.
 `wsChannelFailure`  | Connection failed, could not connect to callstats.io over WebSockets.
 `csProtoError`  | The client library is sending malformed messages.
-`success`  | The backend has accepted the request and the endpoint is authenticated, or capable of sending measurement data.
+`success`  | The back-end has accepted the request and the endpoint is authenticated, or capable of sending measurement data.
 `appConnectivityError`  | The connectivity checks for given _PeerConnection_ object failed, i.e., iceConnectionState is set to disconnected.

 - `csProtoError`: This may happen due to a change in the metrics or formatting of the current statistics API implemented by the browser.